georgeflanagin/jupyter/README.md

 what problem we are trying to solve is called for.

-In a cluster computer, you want to run Jupyter on a compute node while using one's own Linux workstation for the browser and the user interface.
+In a cluster computer, you want to run Jupyter on a compute node while using one's own Linux workstation (or Mac) for the browser and the user interface.
 Doing so is not technically difficult, but for people who are unfamiliar with ssh and tunneling and even the internal configuration of the cluster, it is a mistake prone operation.